 Other available camera features include a 36 percent brighter True Tone flash, 63-megapixel panoramas, wide color capture, Live Photos support, advanced red-eye correction, and burst mode.

-This fall, Apple plans to introduce a Deep Fusion feature, which is a new image processing system that uses the A13 Bionic and the Neural Engine.
+Apple also introduced a Deep Fusion feature, which is an image processing system that uses the A13 Bionic and later and the Neural Engine.
 Deep Fusion uses advanced machine learning techniques to do pixel-by-pixel processing of photos, optimizing for texture, details, and noise in each part of the image.

 Deep Fusion is aimed at improving indoor photos and photos taken in medium lighting.
 It's a feature that activates automatically based on the lens being used and the light level in the room rather than being something that can be manually enabled.